-The problem with curing MRSA is drug resistance.
-MRSA, or methicillin resistant staph aureus, is resistant to most existing antibiotics.
+How is MRSA treated?
+Well, the problem with how to treat MRSA is drug resistance.
+MRSA, or methicillin-resistant staphylococcus aureus, is resistant to most existing antibiotics.
 That’s why finding natural MRSA treatments, to which superbugs cannot develop resistance, is so important.

 Before reading any further,

 see our medical disclaimer.

 MRSA compromises the immune system because it destroys the

 tissues that supply blood and oxygen in the body.
 The immune system is